Last House on Mulholland logo lasthouse.la

 Step into the view.

-This lot is positioned for exposure; perfectly aligned within the fixed viewing corridor shaped by terrain and access.
+It's positioned for exposure – exclusively aligned within the icon's fixed primary viewing corridor, shaped by terrain and access.

-As a result, anything built here becomes part of a persistent stream of widely distributed user-generated content.
+What’s built here becomes embedded in a persistent stream of widely distributed user-generated images and video.

 A local stage with global exposure.